 Not all lawyers are the same

 After a motor vehicle accident, many injured accident victims may be tempted to call any lawyer they happen to know, regardless of what kind of law that lawyer practices, to see if they can get advice regarding their injuries and their rights.
-Most general lawyers are smart enough to know what they don’t know and, if they don’t practice personal injury law, they will refer their client to a lawyer who has expertise in the area of motor vehicle accident claims.
+Most general lawyers are smart enough to know what they don’t know and, if they don’t practice personal injury law, they will refer their client to a lawyer who has practice experience in the area of motor vehicle accident claims.
 However, some lawyers dabble in personal injury law and may decide to keep the claim for themselves.

 Six reasons to hire a personal injury lawyer

 - General practitioners (or general lawyers) typically handle house deals, wills, estates and corporate/commercial transactions.
 They have areas that they know well, and they are good at those areas.
-Personal injury lawyers have specific expertise dealing with car accident claims.
+Personal injury lawyers have specific knowledge and experience dealing with car accident claims.
 They know the laws and the limitation periods that apply, and they can maximize your recovery.
 This means your case will be handled efficiently and effectively.

 - Personal injury lawyers know what injuries need to be assessed by a specialist and they can set up the assessments for you.
 For example, if you need an orthopaedic surgeon to assess physical injuries, a personal injury lawyer will know where to send you.
 A general lawyer does not normally have contacts with medical experts, and they are not usually willing to pay the up-front disbursements to have an expert provide an opinion.
 Personal injury lawyers will find the right medical expert, and they will carry the costs of those experts until your claim is finalized.